 - The advanced strategies of how to avoid infringement of the intellectual property rights including patent rights of others.

 Any communication with a patent attorney is also protected under an attorney-client privilege.
-This means that no court of law can force (i.e., subpoena) your patent attorney to testify against you.
+This means that no court of law can force (i.e., a subpoena) your patent attorney to testify against you.
 For instance, under California Business and Profession Code Section 6068(e), a patent attorney must keep your information confidential even if you do not have a written confidentiality agreement with your patent attorney.

 How to select a patent attorney?

 I understand the uncertainty and discomfort you have in selecting an attorney to represent you.
-I had the same feeling when I had to select an attorney to help me prepare my will and set up my family trust.
+I had the same feeling when I had to select an attorney to help me prepare my will and set up my family’s trust.
 Even though I received high marks in law school for my wills and trust class, they didn’t teach us the nuts and bolts of how to prepare wills and trusts.
 However, knowing the basic theory of wills and trusts helped me to select a great attorney that helped me with my family planning.

 The same is true with you.
 The more you know about the patent system, the better consumer of patent legal services you will be.
 I am a proponent that an educated inventor makes smarter decisions.
 This is the first step in selecting the right attorney: learn more about the patent system.
 The knowledge that I gained from my wills and trust class helped me to select a great attorney.
-I know that if you know more about the patent process, you will be able to make better patenting decisions.
+I know that if you know more about the patent process, you will be able to make better-patenting decisions.
 Use the information in this blog to educate yourself about the patent process and to ask your patent attorney questions.

 My book Navigating the Patent System is a good resource on the patent process and includes a great deal of the information that I tell my clients.
 Also, this blog has a significant amount of information that can give you insight into how to approach the patent process.
 Learn more about the patent system and process.

 The next step in selecting a patent attorney is to decide whether you want to have a large law firm, mid-sized intellectual property law firm or a solo practitioner represent you.
 Generally, large law firms are not needed for startups and inventors.
 It would not be a good match because of the high costs of retaining a large law firm compared to the value that they deliver.
-Large law firm are retained if the sheer volume of work could not be handled by a mid-sized patent law firm or solo practitioner, or you needed someone with a doctorate degree in your area of technology to understand, prepare and prosecute the patent application.
+The large law firm are retained if the sheer volume of work could not be handled by a mid-sized patent law firm or solo practitioner, or you needed someone with a doctorate degree in your area of technology to understand, prepare and prosecute the patent application.
 For me, I chose not to use a large law firm when choosing my wills and trust attorney.

 The value of a mid-sized law firm is that the quality is generally equal to that of a large law firm.
 But, the prices are significantly lower.
 My firm is a mid-sized patent law firm.
 Check us out in the About section of this website.